pranav97/movie_website/README.md

 favorite and then calls fresh_tomatos from the udacity starter code to generate the website.
 And then opens the generated website in the default webbrowser.

+## Ownership
+I only wrote the code that is contained in this repository, I did not write the html code that is making the webpage.
+All that starter code is a submodule of this and was provided by Udacity.com